-4.1 Stormwater Sampling Program
+4.2 Stormwater Sampling Program

 Stormwater samples are designated by the Work Group Report (Appendix A) for collection once annually in odd years at one upstream and one downstream location, relative to the Landa Park Golf Course, in the Comal Springs complex.
-SWCA collected stormwater samples when rainfall amount was adequate to initiate at least a 5% rise at the respective USGS gauging location in the Comal Spring complex.
-SWCA collected samples across the storm-affected stream hydrograph at the rise, peak, and recession limbs of the associated stream hydrograph.
-In general, SWCA used the turbidity and conductivity data from the RTIs at each site as a surrogate for the stream hydrograph due to the immediate availability of the data.
+SWCA collected stormwater samples when the rainfall amount was adequate to initiate at least a 5% rise at the respective USGS gauging location in the Comal Springs complex.
+SWCA collected stream hydrograph at the rise, peak, and recession limbs of the associated stream hydrograph.
+In general, SWCA used the turbidity and conductivity data from the New Channel RTIas a surrogate for the stream hydrograph due to the immediate availability of the data.
 Stream hydrograph data is only updated hourly on the USGS website.
 The RTI data is updated every 15 minutes, which provides greater resolution regarding the effect of the storm event on the streams and facilitates quicker sampling response times.
-A graph showing RTI-measured water quality parameters during the storm event is included in Appendix B.
+A graph showing RTI-measured water quality parameters during the storm event is included in Section 5.1.2.

 Stormwater sampling efforts conformed to the protocols outlined in the EAA Groundwater Quality Monitoring Plan (Appendix D) for sample collection, handling, and decontamination.
+Filtration for methods 6010B (metals), 6020 (metals), dissolved organic carbon (DOC) and field alkalinity were performed using a 0.45-micron high-capacity cartridge filter and peristaltic pump.
+Preservatives were placed in the bottles (as needed) by the contract laboratory prior to sample collection.
 SWCA immediately placed all samples into coolers with ice and later shipped samples to the contract laboratory.
 When not in use or after collection, sampling equipment and/or coolers containing samples were secured inside locked SWCA vehicles to maintain appropriate sample custody and security.
+Appendix F discusses the sequence of events related to the 2019 stormwater sampling event.